-Entries for the 2017 Plusnet Leeds Half Marathon are now open!
+Entries for the 2018 Leeds Half Marathon are now OPEN!
 Click here to enter.

 Whether you're a beginner to half marathon running or have lots of runs under your belt, we want to help you every step of the way with some key training tips.